Critical Accounting Estimates and Judgments

 Changing the assumptions selected by management, in particular the growth rate, discount rate and market royalty rate assumption used, could significantly affect the Group’s impairment evaluation and hence results.

 The Group’s review includes the key assumptions related to sensitivity in the model.
-Further details are provided in note 15 to the consolidated financial statements.
+Further details are provided in notes 18 to 20 to the consolidated financial statements

 Deferred tax assets